Lung Cancer Screenings

 Orange Regional Medical Center offers a lung screening program to evaluate for early signs of lung cancer.
-Under the direction of Cleveland Lewis, MD, Board-certified Thoracic Surgeon and Medical Director Lung Tumor Site & Oncology Quality, screening appointments are available the first and third Friday of the month.
+Our program is under the direction of Cleveland Lewis, MD, Board-certified Thoracic Surgeon and Medical Director Lung Tumor Site & Oncology Quality.

 If you are age 50 to 54 and have an additional risk factor in addition to a 20 pack year smoking history, such as asbestos exposure, please call to find out whether you are eligible based on the National Comprehensive Cancer Network guidelines.

 Scheduling Your Lung Cancer Screening